What is the program?

 - Which coupes are planned for harvest, where and when (data provided by VicForests)

-- The target species to be considered for survey
+- Which target species to be surveyed

 - Impact of timber harvesting on each target species (depending on the species life characteristics and silviculture method

 The data gathered from these survey programs builds a better understanding of the habitats and location of many threatened species and helps provide a clear guide for the timber industry.

 The aim of the program is to survey at least 80% of coupes planned for harvest each year.
 VicForests is also required to undertake its own assessment of biodiversity values on coupes prior to harvesting.